02-ahmed/mental-ai/README.md

 For contributors:

+- Submit your changes through pull requests
-- The repository owner will handle all deployments
+- The repository owner will review, merge, and handle the deployment of approved changes
-- Changes will be reviewed and deployed by the owner
+- This ensures secure handling of environment variables and controlled deployments

 ## Support